Strategic Solutions Research Presents Nielsen Audio June And Spring '23 Ratings Today

 -

-NIELSEN AUDIO JUNE '23 Ratings for ALBUQUERQUE, ALLENTOWN-BETHLEHEM, EL PASO, FRESNO, HONOLULU, KNOXVILLE, and WILKES BARRE-SCRANTON, and SPRING '23 Ratings for JOHNSON CITY-KINGSPORT-BRISTOL, LAS CRUCES-DEMING, NM, SUNBURY-SELINSGROVE-LEWISBURG, PA, VISALIA-TULARE-HANFORD, and WILLIAMSPORT, PA out TODAY.
+NIELSEN AUDIO JUNE '23 Ratings for CHATTANOOGA and HUNTSVILLE, and SPRING '23 Ratings for FT.
+WAYNE, LEXINGTON-FAYETTE, MUNCIE-MARION, IN, ROANOKE-LYNCHBURG, SUSSEX, NJ, TRENTON, and WORCESTER out TODAY.
 Find ratings for subscribing stations in the ALLACCESS.COM NIELSEN AUDIO section after 2p (PT).

-Coming THURSDAY 7/27, June '23 Ratings for AKRON, BAKERSFIELD, CHARLESTON, SC, HARRISBURG-LEBANON-CARLISLE, and OMAHA-COUNCIL BLUFFS, and SPRING '23 Ratings for CANTON, HAGERSTN-CHAMBRSG-WAYNSB, MD-PA, LANCASTER, LINCOLN, MYRTLE BEACH, SC, NEW LONDON, CT, WILMINGTON, DE, and YORK.
+Coming WEDNESDAY, 8/2, JUNE '23 Ratings for Jackson, MS and SPRING '23 Ratings for CHEYENNE, WY, FT.
+COLLINS-GREELEY, CO, MODESTO, MORRISTOWN, NJ, OXNARD-VENTURA, PALM SPRINGS, SAN LUIS OBISPO, CA, SANTA BARBARA, CA, SANTA MARIA-LOMPOC, CA, SOUTH BEND, IN, and VICTOR VALLEY.